Sergendel/FitBeat/README.md

 ### 4. **Execute Actions (Agent Tools)**

-Executes each structured action explicitly using dedicated agent tools (listed in the tools section).
+Executes each structured action using dedicated agent tools (listed in the tools section).